 - Nearest possible start on…

 - The Task execution policy (or Schedule) is not to be confused with the Task Scheduler Trigger.
-The Trigger defines a time and date when a Task will automatically start, but the execution policy allows or prevents the Task to run at specific time or dates.
+The Trigger defines a time and date when a Task will automatically start, while the execution policy allows or prevents the Task to run at specific time or dates.

 - When using the Include policy, all the items (months, days, weekdays, time) forms one or multiple periods when a Task is allowed to run, for instance, July 4, 9:00-10:00 means that the Task will run only on July 4 from 9:00 till 10:00, and it will be disallowed to execute after July 4, 10:00.